Mark-MDO47/FPGA_RBG_2_RBGW/rgb_fifo/README.md

 async_fifo.v is capable of handling multiple consecutive reads or writes but that capability is not used in FPGA_RBG_2_RBGW.

 One consequence of this widely separated use of the read or write interface is that the FIFO-full or FIFO-empty inputs will be valid (for our use) at the time we look at them.
-FIFO-full might actually lag a bit if words are being removed, but for our use we would prefer that this signal be TRUE for a little longer than necessary compared to having it falsely show TRUE when we are ready to store a word.
+FIFO-full might actually lag a bit if words are being removed, but for our use we would prefer that this signal be FULL for a little longer than necessary compared to having it falsely show NOT-FULL when we are ready to store a word.
 The same with FIFO-empty.

 For information on the format of the 32-bit data words, see the READMEs for
 * rbg_sbit2wrd - the block that stores data into the FIFO